lkloh/lkloh.github.io/_posts/2017-09-09-think-before-you-buy.markdown

 Honestly, they were quite reasonable compared to many other parents.
 One of my friend's parents bought them a mini-fridge for their dorm room, and she threw it out after a year of not using it.
-I had a roommate in grad school whose mother bought her at least 20 pairs of shoes, and a giant wardrobe as well.
+I had a friend in grad school whose mother bought her at least 20 pairs of shoes, and a giant wardrobe as well.
-It caused her a huge pain when she had to put everything into storage for a summer internship.
+It caused her a huge pain when she moved.

 Even then, I had 10 boxes of stuff at the end of freshman year.
 It was a real pain to arrange for storage and move everything again.
-Repeat several more times for each year of college, the first year of work, the move to grad school in a new state, then the move back to California after grad school...
+Repeat several more times for each year of college, the first year after graduating, the move to grad school in a new state, then the move back to California after grad school...
 I learnt very quickly only to buy things I would definitely use very often.